 - Close your committee’s bank account(s).

 If you have reconciled all activity with the CFB and NYS Board of Elections, do not have any remaining funds in your committee’s bank account(s), and have paid all liabilities, close the account(s).
 The longer your committee’s bank account remains open, the more bank fees you might accrue.
 You could end up being responsible for a negative balance.
 Prior to closing your committee’s bank account, be sure to obtain all bank records (bank statements, fronts and backs of canceled committee checks, and deposit slips).

 ATTENTION PROGRAM PARTICIPANTS: If your campaign received public funds, all remaining funds in the committee bank account are considered public funds (up to the amount of public funds received) and must be returned to the CFB.
-If there is money left in the committee’s bank account after winding down and paying all liabilities, you should write a check payable to the “New York City Election Campaign Finance Fund” for the full amount of remaining funds by December 31, 2017.
+If there is money left in the committee’s bank account after winding down and paying all liabilities, you should write a check payable to the “New York City Election Campaign Finance Fund” for the full amount of remaining funds by December 31 in the year of the election.
 Once your final bank balance is submitted to the Public Fund, it cannot be returned, and your campaign would be ineligible for a post-election public funds payment.

 - Stay organized and secure your records.

 Use the documentation labels provided by the CFB to stay organized.
 The labels were designed specifically for the post-election audit process.
 Keep originals of all campaign documentation, in addition to a set of legible copies.
 Under rare circumstances, the CFB may request originals.
 CFB Rules require you to maintain all records for six (6) years after the election.